 Salt and pepper, to taste

-1. In a skillet over medium-high heat, cook bacon until slightly browned.
-Add the onion and cook until softened and bacon is crisp, another 4-5 minutes.
+1. In a skillet over medium-high heat, cook bacon until browned but not yet crispy.
+Add the onion and cook until translucent and bacon is crisp, another 4 to 5 minutes.

-2. Place bacon and onions into crockpot.
-Add the remaining ingredients and stir to combine.
+2. Place bacon and onions into a slow cooker along with the remaining ingredients and stir to combine.
 Cook on low for 4-6 hours.